CoderPat/fundamentals-compneuroscience/README.md

 ## Contributing

-PRs with contributions are welcome
+PRs with contributions are welcome.
+Note that there are some chapters that I don't pretend to write simulations for, so starting by those would be much appreciated.
+These chapter currently are

+* _Chapter 3_